HarrisAlex/GDSC_ChatApp/README.md

 # GDSC - Firebase Workshop

 Welcome to the Firebase Workshop!
-This hands-on session will guide you through the process of setting up a Firebase project, establishing a connection to the project using JavaScript via the Firebase CDN.
+This hands-on session will guide you through setting up a Firebase project and establishing a connection to the project using JavaScript via the Firebase CDN.
-Additionally, you'll learn how to add new database records dynamically through code, enabling users to seamlessly send data to the Firebase server.
+Additionally, you'll learn how to add new database records dynamically through code, enabling users to send data to the Firebase server seamlessly.

 # General Prerequisites